Xcoder03/Xcoder03/README.md

 A Software Engineer
 -------------------

-I am competent and hardworking software engineer with 2 years of experience in Html, CSS, JavaScript, SQL and Java
+I am a competent and hardworking software engineer with 2 years of experience in Html, CSS, JavaScript, SQL and Java

 *   🌍  I'm based in Port Harcourt, Nigeria
 *   ✉️  You can contact me at [chindaebube03@gmail.com](mailto:chindaebube03@gmail.com)